 \subsection{SED of Rotating Stars}

-To calculate the observed spectral energy distribution (SED) of a lensed star, we must integrate the spectral surface brightness over the lensed image.
-For OB stars, the blackbody SED which depends on a single parameter $T_{\rm eff}$ would be too crude an approximation.
-We adopt the more realistic TLUSTY stellar spectrum templates computed for non-rotating OB stars~\citep{LanzHubeny2003tlustyOstars, LanzHubeny2007tlustyBstars}.
-Each model outputs the emergent SED which is characterized by three parameters: effective temperature, surface gravity, and metallicity.
+To calculate the observed SED of a lensed star, we must integrate the spectral surface brightness over the lensed image.
+For OB stars, the blackbody SED that depends on a single parameter $T_{\rm eff}$ would be too crude an approximation.
+We adopt the more realistic TLUSTY stellar spectrum templates computed for nonrotating OB stars~\citep{LanzHubeny2003tlustyOstars, LanzHubeny2007tlustyBstars}.
+Each model outputs the emergent SED, which is characterized by three parameters: effective temperature, surface gravity, and metallicity.